JCPenney: Death of J.C. Penney and peak: 1970s

 JCPenney reached its peak number of stores in 1973, with 2,053 stores, 300 of which were full-line establishments.
 However, the company was hard hit by the 1974 recession with its stock price declining by two-thirds.

-In 1977, J. C. Penney sold its stores in Italy to La Rinascente and also removed its Supermarkets Interstate leased departments.
-In 1980, the company closed the unprofitable Treasury discount stores to focus resources on its core retail stores.
+In 1977, J. C. Penney sold its four stores in Italy to Italian department store chain La Rinascente; Penneys had opened in Italy in 1970 but left due to difficulties encountered when trying to expand in Italy and had only ever opened stores in the Lombardy region.
+In the same year they also closed down their unprofitable Supermarkets Interstate supermarket brand, which operated in Treasury discount stores; however, the stores that were not in Treasury locations remained open.

 In 1978, the J. C. Penney Historic District in Kemmerer, Wyoming, was designated a U.S. National Historic Landmark.
 In 1979, JCPenney stores started accepting Visa cards.
 MasterCard was accepted the following year.

 1980s

+In 1980, the company closed the unprofitable Treasury discount stores to focus resources on its core retail stores.

-In 1983, JCPenney discontinued its appliance, hardware, outdoor equipment, and auto center departments, and also sold its automotive centers to Firestone.
+In 1983, JCPenney discontinued its appliance, hardware, outdoor equipment, and auto center departments, the store attached auto centers became additional store and warehouse space, the free-standing automotive centers were sold to Firestone.
 Also in 1983, it began selling goods online through the Viewtron videotex service.
 That same year, fashion designer Roy Halston, signed a six-year, $1 billion deal with JCPenney to sell a line of affordable clothing, accessories, cosmetics, and perfumes ranging in price from $24 to $200.
 The move was considered controversial then as no other high-end designer up to that point in time had licensed their designs to a mid-price retailer.
 The line, named Halston III, would not last long, as it would be poorly received and discontinued after about a year.
 However, the business move paved the way for other such high-end designers to sell their products at stores of varying price ranges in the future.

-In 1984, JCPenney acquired the First National Bank of Harrington, Delaware and renamed it J. C. Penney National Bank.
+In 1984, JCPenney acquired the First National Bank of Harrington, Delaware, and renamed it J. C. Penney National Bank.
 With the acquisition of the bank, the company became able to issue its own Mastercard and Visa Inc. cards.
 The company also began accepting American Express cards.
 Also that year, Thrift Drug began co-locating stores with Weis Markets, and acquired many former Pantry Pride properties.
 In April 1987, the company announced that it was moving its headquarters to Plano, Texas.
 After several years of development, the JCPenney Television Shopping Channel appeared on cable systems beginning in 1989.
 By the mid-1980s, all JCPenney stores had discontinued sales of firearms.
 Before this point, JCPenney carried rifles and shotguns branded as JCPenney but produced by numerous established firearms manufacturers.
 In the 1980s JCPenney's also stopped selling outdoor equipment and hardware such as lawn mowers and tools.